 Once stood up, a SQL-only DAG of data transformations, defined and run by dbt, is even richer in possibility because of all the things that are easy on Spark's: staging files in external storage; reading from streaming sources; feeding dbt models directly into statistical inference, regressions, and ML workflows.

 With Databricks and dbt, Spark can be for everyone

 Architecture tuned for analytics.
 As a hosted platform, Databricks has always made it easy to skip the heavy construction or superglue code of AWS EMR or Azure HDInsight.
-In particular, using the new SQL Analytics Workspace on top of Delta Lake, analysts can connect to a straightforward endpoint via a new-and-improved ODBC or JDBC driver.
+In particular, using the new Databricks SQL Workspace on top of Delta Lake, analysts can connect to a straightforward endpoint via a new-and-improved ODBC or JDBC driver.
 This is a well-known construct for analysts who are used to setting up their favorite SQL runner, and the connection parameters are familiar to anyone who has hooked up their database to a BI tool.

-Spinning up a new SQL endpoint in the Databricks SQL Analytics Workspace is as simple as picking a name and a size, in the vein of Small, Medium, or Large.
+Spinning up a new SQL endpoint in the Databricks SQL Workspace is as simple as picking a name and a size, in the vein of Small, Medium, or Large.
 I can set the endpoint to auto-suspend after an interval of inactivity; it's ready to spin up again as needed, so dbt commands always find their mark after a minute or so.
 Plus, each endpoint offers a unified and filterable query history that will be familiar to any cloud warehouse user, preferable to several clicks through a running cluster's Spark Application UI.

 Metadata made accessible.
 Spark has

 describe commands; while they feel different from querying